Dynamics of continued fractions and distribution of modular symbols: Introduction and statements of results

 for two complex variables $s$ and $w$.
 A key relation they established is that

-where $F_{s,w}$ denotes the final operator restricted to the indices $y(x)=\frac{1}{m+x}$ with $m \geq 2$.
+where $Id$ is the identity operator and $F_{s,w}$ is the final operator defined as $H_{s,w}$ whose summation is restricted to the indices $y(x)=\frac{1}{m+x}$ with $m \geq 2$.
 The crucial properties of Dirichlet series for the Tauberian argument thus directly follow from the spectral properties of transfer operator.
-In particular, the estimate on the growth of $L(s,w)$ in a vertical strip comes from the Dolgopyat-Baladi-Vall\'ee estimate on the operator norms of $H_{s,w}^n$, $n\geq 1$.
+In particular, the estimate on the growth of $L(s,w)$ in a vertical strip comes from the Dolgopyat--Baladi--Vall\'ee estimate on an operator norm of $H_{s,w}^n$, $n\geq 1$.

-We follow their framework by finding a certain dynamical system and associated transfer operator which naturally describe the analytic properties of Dirichlet series associated to the moment generating functions of the modular partition vectors.
+Our idea is to follow their framework by finding a certain dynamical system and corresponding transfer operator that naturally describe the analytic properties of Dirichlet series associated to the modular partition functions.